HollosJ/HollosJ/README.md

 ⚔️ **War Cards** is a site where the user can find various pieces of information about key events in history, in a easy to use and responsive way.
 This was a good project for me to learn React Router.
 ###### ⚡[Live Preview](https://hollosj.github.io/war-cards) | 📁[Code](https://github.com/HollosJ/war-cards)

 🇬🇧 **React Countries** is a site utilizing the [RestCountries API](https://restcountries.eu/).
 This was my first React portfolio project and was pivotal in my learning of React.
-Date such as the countries flag, language, currency and more can be quickly located due to its live search feature.
+Data such as the countries flag, language, currency and more can be quickly located due to its live search feature.
 ###### ⚡[Live Preview](https://hollosj.github.io/react-countries) | 📁[Code](https://github.com/HollosJ/react-countries)

 🗺️ **Nordiq Travel** is a mock travel site I built completely from scratch with no design.
 This was a good introduction to SASS partials, as well as Gulp.js.
 Using this combination allowed me to create a well-structured source folder, as well as compile it to a more lightweight build using Gulp.